 Standard analyst review of the revised detection routine applied to six months of data (January-July 2015) resulted in the detections shown in Figure 4.
 Of the 431 epicenters, 359 are in the local area shown in Fig. 4b and 72 are at regional to teleseismic distances shown in Fig. 4a.
-The locations shown in Fig. 4a were produced by association of events with those from the U.S. Geological Survey catalog (ANF 2017) and using the associated epicenters, whereas locations in Fig. 4b were estimated with the dbgenloc program (Pavlis et al. 2004) assuming the IASPEI91 earth model.
-All of the 359 local events in Fig. 4b are likely to be coal mining explosions from the Powder River Basin.
+The locations shown in Fig. 4a were produced by association of events with those from the U.S. Geological Survey catalog [ANF 2017] and using the associated epicenters.
+Locations in Fig. 4b were estimated with the dbgenloc program [Pavlis et al. 2004] assuming the IASPEI91 earth model.
+All of the 359 local events in Fig. 4b are likely to be coal mining explosions from the Powder River Basin in eastern Wyoming.
 All have similar waveforms with emergent P waves and prominent surface waves like the event shown in Figure 5.
-Despite assuming fixed depths (of zero), some epicenters were poorly constrained and likely badly estimated due to too few of the regional stations having detection picks.
+Despite assuming fixed depths (of zero), some epicenters were poorly constrained and likely badly estimated due to too few of the regional stations having observable P or S waves.
 Most well located events cluster in the coal mining district, supporting our hypothesis that these are mining related.